igorkamyshev/withease/apps/website/docs/index.md

 layout: home

 hero:
-  name: With Ease
+  name: Effector
-  text: Effector's family
+  text: with ease
-  tagline: TODO
+  tagline: A set of libraries and recipes to make frontend development easier thanks to Effector

 features:
   - icon: 🌐